 If the kids are running amok … there is a playground in the village where they can let off some steam .
 It’s also a good place for a picnic.
 Pooh sticks and splodging in the river are also options.

-If you are from overseas, you are seriously going to be challenged to find a more traditional English village than this.
+If you are from overseas looking for a particularly quaint English location, you are seriously going to be challenged to find a more traditional English village than this.
 It is eye-wateringly pretty with all the key features: church – yes; grain barn – of course; village hall – check; half-timbered houses – it’s a yes again.

 PIN FOR LATER